 In the lyric field, he has conducted around Europe various productions (among others Gounod’s Faust, Verdi’s Aïda, Donizetti’s L’Elisir d’Amore and Don Pasquale,Mascagni’s Cavalleria Rusticana, Mozart’s Marriage of Figaro, Oscar Strauss’s Three Waltz, Lehar’s Merry Widow and Offenbach’s Vie Parisienne) for a total of over 100 representations.

-During the 2018/2019 season, he will conduct about 60 concerts worldwide, including invitations with major orchestras in France, Poland, Italy, Ukraine, Kazakhstan, Russia, and will conduct two international symphonic tours in China and South Korea.
+During the 2020/2021 season, he will conduct about 60 concerts worldwide, including invitations with major orchestras in France, Poland, Ukraine, Kazakhstan, South Korea, Russia, and will conduct two international symphonic tours in China and South America.

 « Nicolas Krauze conducts with profound insight in the music, outstanding technical skills and an excellent relationship with the musician he works with.
 His charisma helps him to project his musical ideas immediately to the audience ».Christoph Eschenbach, conductor